Colonoscopies are tests used to detect colon cancer, which is the third most common cancer in the U.S.

 You can get coverage for over-the-counter, pre-colonoscopy laxatives (these may be referred to by your doctor or pharmacist as "cleansing preparations").
 Your plan coverage is limited to 2 preparations every 365 days, and they require a written prescription from your doctor.

 While colonoscopies certainly aren't pleasant, they can be life-saving.
 Talk with your doctor or Premera customer service if you have questions about when you should be screened.
-You can also use our Find a Doctor tool to compare costs for healthcare procedures including colonoscopies.
-Sign in to your Premera account and use Find a Doctor tool to view costs.
+Sign in and use Find a Doctor to compare in-network costs for healthcare procedures including colonoscopies.

 Your health plan covers preventive care services as required by state and federal law.
 For more information, please review the "A" and "B" rated services on the United States Preventive Task Force, immunizations recommended by the Centers for Disease Control and Prevention and preventive care and screening recommended by the Health Resources and Services Administration.
 See the list on healthcare.gov.